 - 8-10 oz cremini mushrooms, sliced

-- 1/2 tsp ground mustard powder (or 1 tsp of dijon)
+- ½ teaspoon ground mustard powder (or 1 teaspoon of dijon)

-Lightly salt and pepper your chicken breasts, then dip them into your flour of choice.
+- Lightly salt and pepper your chicken breasts, then dip them into your flour of choice.
 Cover both sides with flour, shaking off the excess.
-Save 1 tbsp of the flour for later.
+Save 1 tablespoon of the flour for later.

-In a large pan (emphasis on large!) over medium heat, add 1 tbsp of olive oil and 1 tbsp of butter or 2 tbsp of ghee.
+- In a large pan (emphasis on large!) over medium heat, add 1 tablespoon of olive oil and 1 tablespoon of butter or 2 tablespoon of ghee.
 When shimmering, add flour coated chicken and fry until golden brown on both sides, about 3-4 minutes per side.
 Transfer to a plate and cover with foil.